Belgian State Visit to Romania – Day 1

 The following days, the King and Queen will pay tribute to the statue of the Unknown Soldier, and they will meet up with the Belgian community in Romania.
 They will also visit Sibiu, one of the major economic regions in Romania, and especially a little town called Cristian, which is “adopted” by the Belgian university city Leuven.

-This is the first visit of King Albert II to Romania, and it is the only planned state visit of the King and Queen in 2009.Belgian Royals
+This is the first visit of King Albert II to Romania, and it is the only planned state visit of the King and Queen in 2009.Belgium

-Tagged Albert II of Belgium, Government, Parliament, President Băsescu, Queen Paola, Romania, State Visit.
+Tagged Albert II of Belgium, Government, Parliament, President Băsescu of Romania, Queen Paola of Belgium, Romania, State Visit.